Data security, IG and Toolkit FAQs

 Q. I currently maintain a comprehensive list of the hardware and software I own for insurance purposes.
 Do I need to also maintain this information in a separate Information Asset Register?

-A. There are no mandatory requirements for how the information asset register should be structured but it should include information on information stored (e.g. patient databases), hardware, software and services (e.g. broadband connectivity).
+There are not detailed specifics for how the information asset register should be structured but it should include information on information stored (e.g. patient databases), hardware, software and services (e.g. broadband connectivity).
 Where the pharmacy maintains information on software, hardware or services in a separate asset register for accounting, insurance or business continuity purposes, an option is to do a cross reference from the relevant sections in the information asset register to the relevant register or location that this information is stored to prevent duplicating effort.
+Templates are found at: psnc.org.uk/dstemplates.

 Q. I use a laptop in the pharmacy for connecting to the internet for drug information but it does not hold any patient sensitive information.
 Do I need to declare this in my Information Asset Register?